-- a. specifying the highest classification of work to be conducted by the employee off site including: - (1) classification of discussions allowed; - (2) classification of information processed on ICT systems; and - (3) classification of information stored, handled or destroyed; - b. the requirement for a completed and current (no more than 24 months old) SRA covering the place where offsite work will occur;
+- a. specifying the highest classification of work to be conducted by the employee off site including: - (1) classification of discussions allowed; - (2) classification of information processed on ICT systems; and - (3) classification of information stored, handled or destroyed;

-Example: The security assessment should address security matters (including physical security) additional assessments may be required from a Work Health and Safety perspective.
+Example: The security assessment should address security matters (including physical security) - additional assessments may be required from a Work Health and Safety perspective.